Last updated on June 2, 2026

 Metamorphic Alteration | Illustration by Livia Prima

 Aside from cosmetics, the only other way to get the contents of the Pass bundle is to buy the Mastery Pass with gems.
-That’s that.
+Most of the other items can be purchased with gems as well, just at full price.
+Wild card bundles (for the mythic) are only available with real world money in groups of four.

 Should the Price for Pass Bundles Be Lowered?